-Drug abuse in America is nothing new and the opioid crisis currently affecting millions of Americans didn't start in 2017.
+Drug abuse in America is nothing new, and the opioid crisis currently affecting millions of Americans didn't start in 2017.
 Its roots were established in the late 90s when pharmaceutical companies reassured the medical community that patients would not become addicted to pain relievers such as heroin, morphine, hydrocodone, oxycodone, hydromorphone, codeine, and fully synthetic opioids such as fentanyl and methadone.
-Big pharma got it wrong, and healthcare providers began prescribing these powerful drugs like they were candy.
+Big pharma got it wrong, and healthcare providers began prescribing these powerful drugs with more regularly.

 Opioids are a class of powerful drugs that interact with opioid receptors on the body's nerve cells and are primarily used for pain relief and anesthesia.
 Both natural and synthetic varieties are prescribed by physicians worldwide.

 In 2017, the U.S. Department of Health and Human Services (HHS) declared a public health emergency and announced several strategies to combat the opioid crisis.
-This was largely due to the devastating effects of opioid use and misue around the U.S. Misuse included a sharp increase in opioid-related overdoses and overuse included a rising incidence of newborns experiencing withdrawal syndrome due to opioid use and/or misuse during pregnancy.
+This was largely due to the devastating effects of opioid use and misue around the U.S, and included increases in opioid-related overdoses, as well as the rising incidence of newborns experiencing withdrawal syndrome due to opioid use and misuse during pregnancy.

 According to the Centers for Disease Control and Prevention (CDC), from 1999 to 2016, more than 630,000 people died from a drug overdose.
 In 2016 alone, the number of overdose deaths involving opioids (including prescription opioids and illegal opioids like heroin and manufactured fentanyl) was 5 times higher than in 1999.